kevingonzalez7997/Deployment_9/doc.md

 ## Troubleshooting

 ## Optimization
+**Geographical Redundancy**: Duplicating the entire infrastructure in a different AWS region would further increase resilience.
+This provides a failover in case a whole region experiences an outage, ensuring continued availability of the application.
 ## Conclusion

 In conclusion, deploying this e-commerce application on Kubernetes within the AWS network not only optimizes performance and scalability but also introduces fault tolerance and disaster recovery benefits.
 With Kubernetes' automated healing features, the system ensures that in the event of a worker node EC2 failure, a replacement is seamlessly deployed without the need for manual configuration, enhancing overall system resilience.
 The application management takes a declarative approach, paired with load balancing, to create an adaptable environment for the application.
 The seamless integration of Kubernetes, Terraform, and Jenkins forms a robust solution, for scalability, operational efficiency, and effective management.